Hamadzki/flight_price_prediction/README.md

 - **🚀 flight_price_deploy.ipynb**: Details the deployment process for the web app.

 ## 🌐 Web App
 The web app allows users to upload flight data files and predict prices based on the trained model.
-It is built using `Flask` and can be run locally or deployed on cloud services.
+It is built using `Streamlit` and can be run locally or deployed on cloud services.

 - **📜 deploy.py**: The main script for deploying the web app.
 - **💡 deploy_help.ipynb**: A guide to deploying the app and troubleshooting common issues.